albertowd/live-telemetry/README.md

 My newest best friend [aluigi@zenhax.com](http://zenhax.com/viewtopic.php?f=9&t=90) who helped me to understand how to open .acd files!

 `Please Stop This` from RaceDepartment who helped me with some code and others to work this app out.

+`Jens Roos` from proTyres to fix some issues.